ali-nazari/databases/README.md

 Final Examination: Tuesday 1399/03/ <br/>

 ## <a name="Questions"></a>Questions?
-I will be having office hours for this course on Tuesday (13:30 PM--15:30 PM).
-If this is not convenient, email me at al_nazari@sbu.ac.ir or talk to me after class.
+You can meet me on Tuesday (13:30 PM--15:30 PM).
+If It is not appropriate for you, email me at al_nazari@sbu.ac.ir or talk to me after class.